Size6-8 feet (2-2.4 m)

 - Commonly found around offshore islands, coral banks, and reefs.

-- Juvenile typically remains close to shore and in shallow water to minimize risk of predation.
+- Juvenile typically remains close to shore and in shallow water to minimize predation risk.

 - Found primarily in the western Indian Ocean.